billwear/maas-docs/how-to-build-maas-images-7872.md

-This guide covers building custom images for the following operating systems using Packer for deployment in MAAS:
+Using packer, you can build custom, MAAS-deployable images for the following operating systems:

 - RHEL 7
 - RHEL 8